zeyuz35/zeyuz35.github.io/vault/DFM.inference.q.md

 [@bai_determining_2007] work directly with the factor and use an information criteria to estimate the rank of the residual covariance matrix of a VAR estimated using the r estimated principal components.

-There is an implemention in the nowcasting package, which is in the process of being gutted and tailored to our needs.
+There is an implementation in the nowcasting package, which is in the process of being gutted and tailored to our needs.